Delport121/Obsidian_Vault/Paper Notes/High-performance Racing on Unmapped Tracks using Local Maps.md

 "The primary improvement source is the local map planner’s access to a vehicle dynamics model that can be optimised.
 The com- parison with global planning approaches showed an average of 3.28% slower lap times, resulting from limited planning horizon around corners and thus reduced speed.
 C"

+## 1) Intro
+- Map based methods are limited to cases where maps can be seen and planned prior to racing.
+(Classical racing)
+- Mapless method does not require a map but typically has poor performance (Reactive methods and end-to-end neural networks)

+-
 ## Literature
 ### Classical racing
 - Classical racing methods uses perception, planning and control pipeline